 Pressure to be the perfect parent.

-There is pressure to be the perfect homeschooler.
+There is pressure to be the perfect homeschool mom.

 The pressure to be perfect oozes into every corner of our lives.

-With social media, at everyone’s fingertips, the pressure to be perfect is even stronger.
-Society has a certain set of perfect standards that most try to live up to.
-Instagram photos look ideal and Facebook posts may convince you that everyone else has it all together.
+With social media at everyone’s fingertips, the pressure to be perfect is even stronger.
+Most try to live up to society’s particular set of perfect standards, Instagram photos look ideal, and Facebook posts may convince you that everyone else has it all together.

 We must always have it together, right?
 The perfect family, perfect wife and parent.
-But how can any of us actually live up to these impractical standards?
-There is pressure to be perfect…even though there is no such thing!
+But how can any of us live up to these impractical standards?
+There is pressure to be perfect even though there is no such thing!

-When we are constantly seeking homeschool perfection and looking at what everyone else is doing, then we don’t enjoy the beautiful gifts that our own homeschool offers.
+When we are constantly seeking homeschool perfection and looking at what everyone else is doing, we don’t enjoy the beautiful gifts our homeschool offers.

-The ability to slow down, going at our child’s pace, following our unique children’s interests, and developing relationships in our home are all things we miss when are busy trying to be perfect.
+We miss the ability to slow down, go at our child’s pace, follow our unique interests, and develop relationships in our home when we are busy trying to be perfect.

 We All Need Compassion, Grace, and Understanding